 The work of the experts in the various activities of the European ITS Platform has produced a significant number of deliverables and reached important achievements.

 In this section the major achievements of the European ITS Platform are presented.
 A summary of the achievements is provided below.
 For more information on each achievement please click the respective "Read more" button.

 This page will constantly be enriched with further articles on the achievements of the various activities of the European ITS Platform.

-The EIP Evaluation group is a large and long-established community which brings the 5 ITS Deployment Corridors (Arc Atlantique, Crocodile, MedTIS, Next ITS and Ursa Major) together with national evaluation experts and stakeholders from all across Europe in order to harmonise approaches and outputs and to present a coherent picture of the impact of ITS deployment on the European road network.
+The EIP Evaluation group is an extensive and long-established community which brings the 5 ITS Deployment Corridors (Arc Atlantique, Crocodile, MedTIS, Next ITS and Ursa Major) together with national evaluation experts and stakeholders from all across Europe in order to harmonise approaches and outputs and to present a coherent picture of the impact of ITS deployment on the European road network.
 The Evaluation Group also maintains a suite of publicly accessible evaluation support related tools and resources to support the ITS community, such as the comprehensive evaluation library and the ever-growing Evaluation Toolkit.

 From 2016 to 2021 the EU EIP project has monitored the development of National Access Points (NAPs) and National Bodies (NB) and contributed to its harmonization across Europe.
 The project has produced five Annual NAP reports describing the state of the art of NAPs and NBs in Europe.
 Furthermore the project contributed to harmonisation of NAPs and NBs through the development of a metadata catalogue, uniform Declarations of Compliance and a set of Common Features and Level of Service of NAPs.